ellakoa/postcard-poem/content/posts/the-hidden-seabed.md

 alt: Kingsdown bay, A low spring tide has exposed a vast area of sand behind the seaweed covered chalk beds.
 poem: |-
-  I went down to the beach that day when the tower's demise echoed over the bay.
+  I went down to the beach that day, the tower's demise echoed over the bay.

   It was March, cold winds were none